Read in

 Cons:

-- The buyer is dependent on the seller's ability to handle transport and customs clearance correctly.
+- The buyer is entirely dependent on the seller's ability to handle transport and customs clearance correctly

 To sum up

-Get an overview of the responsibilities under all Incoterms® 2020.
+Get a full overview of responsibilities under all Incoterms® 2020..

 Frequently asked questions about DDP (Delivered Duty Paid)